Welcome to OSWA

 OSWA/OTFS Hire New Executive Director

 Oregon Small Woodland Association (OSWA) and Oregon Tree Farm System (OTFS) are proud to announce the hiring of Amy Jahnke as OSWA’s new Executive Director and OTFS’s new Administrator.
 Last September, the OSWA/OTFS Succession Planning Team announced a search for a new Executive Director/Administrator to replace retiring OSWA Executive Director Jim James.
 The search was distributed nationally.
 After reviews of 17 applicants, online and face to face interviews, the OSWA/OTFS Succession Planning team recommended Amy to OSWA’s Executive Committee.
-Hiring Amy Jahnke was approved by the OSWA Executive Committee and Board on January 21st and she becomes OSWA Executive Director/ OTFS Administrator on February 1st.
+Hiring Amy Jahnke was approved by the OSWA Executive Committee and Board on January 21st and she became OSWA Executive Director/ OTFS Administrator on February 1st.

 Lane County Small Woodlands Association Thinning Video Tour